ssujit/park_ecp/to-do.md

 - # get geolocation of parking site POI (SS)
  - added dresden geolocation in data directory
  - converted geojson to ESRI-Shapefile

+ # Note for analysis
+ - What are the difference of parking space use in open space and underground (...the underground parking take more energy and resources)..